wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/portals-access-common-data-service/includes/4-exercise.md

 	- **Form**: Ideas Detail

 1. Click in the canvas area to save the web page.
-1. Choose **Browse** from the Command bar and ensure that you can see a list of Idea data records from CDS and click on an idea to view details.
+1. Choose **Browse** from the Command bar and ensure that you can see a list of Idea data records from Common Data Service and click on an idea to view details.

 > [!div class="mx-imgBorder"]
 > [![entity list](../media/4-entity-list-exercise-ss.png)](../media/4-entity-list-exercise-ss.png#lightbox)